timkly/DuckDuckGo.Net/README.md

 > Access the [DuckDuckGo](https://duckduckgo.com/api) API with [C#].

-> Version 1.0.0
+> Version 1.0.1

 ## Requirements
 > Target framework - 4
+> Target Test framework - 4.5 (not required for production release)

-> System.Web to be referenced if using client profile option
+> System.Web to be referenced if using .Net client profile option

 ## Installation